Bromazepam Addiction and abuse - Detox Plus UK

 Taking Bromazepam with other drugs: Risks & Warnings

-Bromazepam has depressant effects on the Central Nervous System.
-This means that it is especially dangerous to mix with other Central Nervous System depressants.
+Bromazepam has depressant effects on the central nervous system.
+Therefore, it is hazardous to mix with other central nervous system depressants.

-You should also be careful when combining over-the-counter medicines with Lexotan.
+It would be best to be careful when combining over-the-counter medicines with Lexotan.
 Some medications contain alcohol, codeine or other substances that will increase the effect of sedation when mixed with Bromazepam.
-Your pharmacist will be able to advise you on which medications to avoid and which are safe.
+Your pharmacist can advise you on which drugs to avoid and which are safe.

-You should not drive or operate heavy machinery if Lexotan affects how alert you feel in any way.
+You should not drive or operate heavy machinery if Lexotan affects how alert you feel.

 Alcohol is not safe to take with Bromazepam due to the increased effects of drunkenness and sedation that occur when the two are mixed.
 There is also a risk that you may accidentally overdose by combining the two.